shankarv82/reactWithTypeScriptAndLess/README.md

-# reactWithTypeScriptAndLess
+# React sample app with TypeScript, Less and Webpack

-This simple repo gives you a setup if you are looking for a React application using Typescript and Less css preprocessor.
+This is a sample React application using Typescript, Less and Webpack.

+# To install and run locally
-check out this repro and execute below commands
+Check out this repo and execute below commands.

 1. npm install
+2. npm run build
-2. npm start
+3. npm start

 'npm install' installs all the dependencies from package.json and 'npm start' opens a web browser and prints 'Hello from TypeScript and React!'